-The Singapore Elections Department, which is not independent but part of the Prime Minister’s Office, Singapore, filed a police report against New Naratif alleging that New Naratif “publish[ed] paid advertisements that amounted to the illegal conduct of election activity” in Singapore’s 2020 General Election.
-New Naratif believes that the Prime Minister’s Office is abusing the law to attack us as part of a long-standing campaign of intimidation and harassment against New Naratif by the Singapore government.
+The Singapore Elections Department, which is not independent but part of the Prime Minister’s Office of Singapore, filed a police report against New Naratif.
+The police reports allege that New Naratif “publish[ed] paid advertisements that amounted to the illegal conduct of election activity” in the Singapore General Elections 2020.

 In this page, you can learn the details of this event and what you can do to help.

-Latest: Dr. Thum interrogated by police for 3 hours
+Latest: Dr. Thum interrogated by police again, for 3 hours

-Dr. PJ Thum was interrogated by the Singapore Police for three hours on Friday, 5 March 2020.
+Dr. PJ Thum was interrogated by the Singapore Police for a second time, for three hours on Friday, 5 March 2020.
 We urge everyone to use the image below and share it on social media, tagging @newnaratif and using the hashtags #ImWithPJThum #JournalismIsNotACrime.
 Please monitor our Facebook, Twitter and Instagram for updates.

 Please also consider taking the actions listed below.
 These include writing to the Prime Minister, the nearest local Singaporean diplomatic representative, joining New Naratif as a member or donating to New Naratif.